Kehvarl/DR_Snake_Tutorial/tutorial/part-1.md

 * [DragonRuby Docs: Rendering Outputs](http://docs.dragonruby.org/#---args-outputs-)
 * [DragonRuby Docs: Rendering a solid using an Array](http://docs.dragonruby.org/#---rendering-a-solid-using-an-array)

-** Drawing on our playfield
+** Drawing on our play field
-Before we move into all the layout, let's get some pixels on that playfield to make it look a little nicer.
+Before we move into all the layout, let's get some pixels on that play field to make it look a little nicer.

 main.rb
 ```ruby